-Loudoun County has a Zoning Ordinance which defines and implements land use and design standards.
+Loudoun County Zoning Ordinance defines and implements land use and design standards.
 The Zoning Ordinance:

 - Provides details relevant to each specific zoning district

 - Guidelines for the subdivision of land (minimum parcel size, yard requirements, etc.)

 The Zoning Ordinance does not apply to properties within the seven incorporated towns.
 Each town has its own Zoning Ordinance.
 Also, HOA covenants may place additional restrictions on possible uses.

 What you can do on your property depends on many factors, including allowed uses in the zoning ordinance.
 Other factors that may affect what you can do with and on your property include: